 But this doesn’t mean that learning is any less important.
 Responding to change, handling ambiguity, working in new ways, having brilliant people managers and being innovative all require constant learning.
-2020 has challenged us all to be creative, do things differently, and find ways to survive.
+The pandemic has challenged us all to be creative, do things differently, and find ways to survive.
 Therefore, for HR, L&D and managers leading training programmes, the pressure to demonstrate bang for your buck is high.
 Buying a ready-made training product without thinking about the unique challenges and needs of your organisation, whilst cost effective, might not be enough to create real value.
 What is needed now is a culture and system of learning throughout the organisation.

 But there is an underling assumption here: the content exists, and people who want to learn will find it.
 However, the role of HR, L&D and managers is to engage people in learning.
 To enable them to learn, and ultimately to inspire them want to learn.
 So, how exactly do you engage people in learning in ways they may not have come across before?
 Here are some top tips: